 - The reduction of the health budget by Kshs.
 1.6 billion raises concern as to whether the UHC roll out ambition is realistic.
 This, coupled with the vast resources required to respond to COVID-19, should be of concern to the National Assembly.

-The A4T project intends to further analyze the budget according to its two focus sectors of education and health to support advocacy as well as its engagement with stakeholders in the two sectors.
+- The A4T project intends to further analyse the budget according to its two focus sectors of education and health to support advocacy as well as its engagement with stakeholders in the two sectors.

 The National government budget proposal for 2020/21 is available here https://www.treasury.go.ke/component/jdownloads/category/216-budget-books.html?Itemid=-1

-There is also a guide on the Kenyan budget cycle https://www.internationalbudget.org/wp-content/uploads/ibp_kenya_budget_calendar_2015.pdf and How to read and analyze budget estimates https://www.internationalbudget.org/wp-content/uploads/kenya-how-to-read-and-use-budget-estimates-2016.pdf
+There is also a guide on the Kenyan budget cycle https://www.internationalbudget.org/wp-content/uploads/ibp_kenya_budget_calendar_2015.pdf and How to read and analyse budget estimates https://www.internationalbudget.org/wp-content/uploads/kenya-how-to-read-and-use-budget-estimates-2016.pdf